 Discipleship is a life long journey of response to the triune God, the divine presence drawing us into deeper relationship.
-To be touched by the love of God is to be forever changed.
+To be touched by this love is to be forever changed.
 We find our true identity and our soul’s true home.
 We are empowered to be used in ways that are best for us, and best for the world.
-As we embrace this love, we deepen in our compassion for the poor, the broken and the lost.
+As we embrace this love, we deepen in our compassion for the poor, the broken, and the lost.
 We ache and pray and labor for others in a new way, a selfless way, a joy-filled way.
-Our hearts are enlarged toward all people and toward all of creation.
+Our hearts are enlarged toward all people and toward all creation.